Naomi Baes

 About Me

-Naomi Baes is a doctoral researcher at the intersection of Psychology and Natural Language Processing.
-Supported by an Australian Government Research Training Program Scholarship and supervised by Professor Nick Haslam and Dr Ekaterina Vylomova, her primary focus involves modelling conceptual change in mental health concepts using language models and historical corpora.
-With her supervisors, she co-developed SIBling, a multidimensional framework for evaluating semantic change across three major dimensions (Sentiment, Intensity, and Breadth) and led the development of LSC-Eval (with her supervisors and collaborators Dr Haim Dubossarsky and Raphaël Merx), a benchmarking framework that uses LLM-generated synthetic corpora to evaluate semantic change detection methods.
-Her work applies these frameworks to diverse corpora to model conceptual change and uncover its social and cultural drivers, and has been presented at leading venues including ACL 2024, ACL 2025 (upcoming), IC2S2 2025 (upcoming), and EMNLP (LChange’23).
-Naomi also contributes to SemEval tasks (BRIGHTER) and serves on program committees as a reviewer (NLP4Democracy; SEM2025).
+Naomi Baes is a doctoral researcher at the intersection of Psychology and Natural Language Processing, supported by an Australian Government Research Training Program Scholarship and supervised by Professor Nick Haslam and Dr Ekaterina Vylomova.
+Her research examines conceptual change in mental health concepts using language models and historical corpora.
+She co-developed SIBling, a framework for evaluating semantic change across three dimensions (Sentiment, Intensity, and Breadth) and LSC-Eval (with Dr Haim Dubossarsky and Raphaël Merx), a benchmarking resource that leverages LLM-generated diachronic corpora to evaluate methods for detecting semantic change.
+Her work has been presented at leading venues including ACL, IC2S2, and EMNLP, where she applies these approaches to diverse corpora to trace meaning shifts and their social and cultural drivers.
+She also contributes to shared tasks (BRIGHTER) and serves on program committees (NLP4Democracy; SEM2025).

 CV